notqmail/notqmail.org/notqmail-1.07.md

 The instructions for building and installing notqmail on a single host are unchanged from qmail's.

-notqmail-1.07 also makes it easy to build a package on one machine and run it easily on others.
+notqmail-1.07 also makes it easy to build a package on one machine and run it on others.

 ### On the build host: